Salford Priors: Local business

 There are three pubs (The Queens Head, The Bell at Salford Priors and The Vineyard) and a post office in the parish.
-The Bell reopened in July 2009 after being shut for many months after a major refurbishment; in 2011 the Bell developed a luxury super king-size en-suite holiday apartment.
 For gliding enthusiasts there is an airfield two miles from Salford Priors where national and international gliding competitions are hosted.
 Two large businesses located in the village are connected with the agricultural industry.
 One, Alamo Manufacturing, makes agricultural machinery which is sold worldwide and the other is a large farm produce grower and packer that supplies many of the large supermarkets in the United Kingdom.